 The primary assumption of capital rationing is that there are restrictions on capital expenditures either by way of ‘all internal financing’ or ‘investment budget restrictions’.
 Firms do not have unlimited funds available to invest in all the projects.
 It also assumes that capital rationing can come out with an optimal return on investment for the company whether by normal trial and error process or by implementing mathematical techniques like integer, linear or goal programming.

 Advantages of Capital Rationing

 Capital rationing is a very prevalent situation in companies.
 There are a few advantages of practicing capital rationing:

-The first and an important advantage are that capital rationing introduces a sense of strict budgeting of corporate resources of a company.
+The first and important advantage is that capital rationing introduces a sense of strict budgeting of the corporate resources of a company.
 Whenever there is an injunction of capital in the form of more borrowings or stock issuance capital, the resources are properly handled and invested in profitable projects.

 Capital rationing prevents wastage of resources by not investing in each and every new project available for investment.

 Capital rationing ensures that less number of projects are selected by imposing capital restrictions.
 This helps in keeping the number of active projects to a minimum and thus manage them well.

 Through capital rationing, companies invest only in projects where the expected return is high, thus eliminating projects with lower returns on capital.

 As the company is not investing in every project, the finances are not over-extended.
-This helps in having adequate finances for tough times and ensures more stability and increase in the stock price of the company.
+This helps in having adequate finances for tough times and ensures more stability and an increase in the stock price of the company.